gmanchon/streamlit-video-to-image/README.md

+front for fastapi-video-to-image

-front for fastapi-video-to-image, pushes video to API and retrieves predicted next image
+pushes video to API and retrieves predicted next image